wp-plugins/weblumia-slider/readme.txt

 Support

-So that others can share in the answer, please submit your support requests through the WordPress forums for [Lumia Slider](http://wordpress.org/support/plugin/lumia-slider).
+So that others can share in the answer, please submit your support requests through the WordPress forums for [WebLumia Slider](http://wordpress.org/support/plugin/lumia-slider).

 If you want private or priority support, please [donate](http://weblumia.com/donate) at least $5 USD to cover my time.